International Day for Biological Diversity

 May 22nd is recognized around the world as the International Day for Biodiversity.
 In 1993 the United Nations proclaimed this annual celebration to raise awareness of the importance of biodiversity and to encourage the protection of all species.

-The International Day for Biological Diversity also provides an excellent opportunity for students and teachers to explore those biodiversity issues relevant to their own communities.
+The International Day for Biological Diversity provides an excellent opportunity for students and teachers to explore these and other biodiversity issues relevant to their own communities.

 Why Care About Biological Diversity?